SimpleBus/message-bus/doc/message_recorder.md

 Make sure to add this middleware *first*, before adding any other middleware.
 Like mentioned before: we only want events to be handled when we know that everything else has gone well.

+> ## Only the command bus handled recorded events automatically
+>
+> When using a standard setup (like described above), *only* the command bus automatically handles recorded events.
+If
+> you want to dispatch new events in for example event subscribers, you shouldn't record the event, but just inject the
+> event bus as a constructor argument and let it handle the new event right-away.

 ## Handling domain events

 When you privately record events inside your domain entities, you need to collect those recorded events manually.
 Your